Awantura o kasę: Round 1

 In some cases, when there is a significant difference in the money balance between the two teams, the host may choose to contribute additional funds from his own pocket to the prize pool.
 This is intended to make the game more exciting and provide the losing team with a chance to take the lead.
 This usually happens in the final round, although it has occasionally occurred in the first round.
+In the 2024 run, the additional funds are explicitly drawn from money removed from the game by the host for hint purchases, black box purchases, penalties, etc.

-If a team's money balance falls below PLN 600 (or PLN 300 in the first edition), the team can no longer place bids.
-Therefore, the team is eliminated from the game and receives nothing.
-If a team fails to participate in the auction despite having the opportunity, the presenter will either issue a warning for passivity (for the first offense) or impose a penalty by reducing the team's account balance.
-The amount of the penalty depends on the team's and opponent's total funds.
+If a team's money balance falls below PLN 600 (or PLN 300 in the original run) after the question, the team will no longer be able to place bids.
+Therefore, the team is eliminated from the game and receives the rest of their saved money.
+If a team fails to participate in the auction for a question despite having the opportunity, the presenter will either issue a warning for passivity (for the first offense) or impose a penalty by reducing the team's account balance.
+The amount of the penalty depends on the team's total funds and the pool prize.
+The presenter may impose a penalty without a warning if the team has deliberately tried to avoid to participate in the action.
+In extreme cases, the presenter may even bankrupt the offending team outright, thus disqualifying them.
+On the other hand, if a team is unable to bid due to another team immediately going "va banque" or bidding more than the non-bidding team has, the host will usually not issue a penalty.
+The highest "penalty for passivity" in the history of the show was PLN 10,000.

 The first round ends after seven (six (Note: Eight in episodes 1–6.) in the first run) questions have been asked or if two of the teams go bankrupt.
 The team with the highest amount of money moves to the final round.
 Teams that didn't advance to the Final Round win whatever is left on their accounts.